5 Tips for Traveling Abroad Safely

 3. Protect your passport.

-There has been a recent increase in the theft of U.S. passports.
 Keep your passport in your front pocket or in a travel pouch inside your clothes.
+You can find hidden money and passport holders like these to keep your valuables out of sight.
 If your hotel asks to hold your passport during your stay, make sure you request documentation.
 Always keep a photocopy of your passport ID page and visa.

 4. Use authorized taxis only.